ctada/napCAD/README.md

 At this point, the GUI should pop up.
 Hold up your drawn geometric net to your webcam, and click "Preview 3D Model".
 The green lines on screen represent the edges that the program "sees" in your drawing.
 Note that the scale of the 3D render/ preview may be skewed; the coordinate values on the axes should still be accurate, however.
 After previewing, you can save the 3D render and STL file, or try a new sketch.

+CURRENT STATUS OF CODE:
+Through the course of this project, we were, for the most part, able to accomplish what we had set out to do.
+We have an integrated GUI that allows a user to take a picture and have the code output a completed .STL file.
+However, we ran into some problems that we were not anticipating with relation to lighting.
+As it turns out, openCV is very particular to the ambient light in a picture, giving different values for different amounts of light.
+This is an issue we are still working to fix, so our code currently works best with a sample pretaken image (fold_box.jpg) that can be found in our GitHub repository.

+Additionally, we are still working to be able to accurately read shapes, such as triangles, in order to expand the range of prisms we can fold.
+We currently have the ability to fold any shape that has a rectangular base (including trapezoidal prisms, square pyramids, etc.), but are still working to develop a system to fold shapes with diagonal bases (such as a pentagon or triangle).